microsoft/FluidFramework/build-tools/packages/build-cli/docs/codeCoverageDetails.md

 ```

 ### Success Criteria

+The code coverage PR checks will fail in the following cases:

-If the branch code coverage decreased by more than one percentage point, then we fail the build for the PR.
-We also fail the build in case the code coverage for a newly added package is less than 50%.
-This is enforced in this function `isCodeCoverageCriteriaPassed`.
+- If the **branch code coverage** decreased by > 1%.
+- If the code coverage for a newly added package is < 50%.

+The enforcement code is in the function `isCodeCoverageCriteriaPassed`.